projectcontour/gimbal/discovery/README.md

 [![Build Status](https://travis-ci.com/heptio/gimbal.svg?token=dGsEGqM7L7s2vaK7wDXC&branch=master)](https://travis-ci.com/heptio/gimbal)

 ## Overview
-The Gimbal Discoverer currently has two different systems it can monitor, Kubernetes and Openstack.
-The purpose of the Discoverers are to perform service discovery for remote clusters by finding remote endpoints and synchronizing them to a central Kubernetes cluster as Services & Endpoints.
+The Gimbal Discoverer currently can monitor two systems, Kubernetes and Openstack.
+The Discoverers perform service discovery of remote clusters by finding remote endpoints and synchronizing them to a central Kubernetes cluster as Services & Endpoints.

 ### Kubernetes
-The Kubernetes discoverer monitors available Services and Endpoints for a single Kubernetes cluster.
-The credentials to access the each API server will be provided by the Administrators via a Kubernetes Secret.
+The Kubernetes Discoverer monitors available Services and Endpoints for a single Kubernetes cluster.
+The credentials to access each API server are provided with a Kubernetes Secret.

-The Discoverer will leverage the `watch` feature of the Kubernetes API to receive changes dynamically, rather than having to poll the API.
-All available services & endpoints will be synchronized to the Team namespace matching the source system.
+The Discoverer leverages the watch operation of the Kubernetes API to receive changes dynamically, instead of polling the API.
+All available Services and Endpoints are synchronized to the Team namespace that matches the source system.

 ### Openstack
-The Openstack discoverer monitors all Load Balancer as a Service (LBaaS) configured as well as the corresponding Members.
-They are synchronized to the Team namespace as Services and Endpoints, with the Namespace being configured as the TenantName in Openstack.
+The Openstack Discoverer monitors all configured Load Balancers as a Service (LBaaS) plus their corresponding Members.
+They are synchronized to the Team namespace as Services and Endpoints.
+The namespace ia configured as the OpenStack TenantName.

-The Discoverer will poll the Openstack API on a customizable interval.
+The Discoverer polls the Openstack API on a customizable interval.

 ## Get started

 #### Args

-Arguments are available to customize the discoverer:
+The following arguments are available to customize the Discoverer:

 | flag  | default  | description  | discoverer |
 |---|---|---|---|